Calculating time periods

 You can calculate differences between columns containing points of time to retrieve time periods.
 The result can be expressed in various units of time.

-As a start, a scatter plot is created with one marker per project.
+As a starting point, a scatter plot is created, showing one marker per project.

 - Right-click the Y-axis selector to open the pop-up menu.